-1945 - November 17 - Wallace "Wally" Triplett III becomes the first Negro starter for the Penn State varsity football team when he is promoted for a late season contest against Michigan State.
-Triplett also holds the distinction of being the first Negro to play on the varsity football squad (1945), to earn a varsity letter (1946), and to be drafted by the National Football League (1949).
+November 17 - Wallace "Wally" Triplett III becomes the first Negro starter for the Penn State varsity football team when he is promoted for a late-season contest against Michigan State.
+Triplett also holds the distinction of being the first Negro to play on the Penn State varsity football squad (1945), to earn a varsity letter at Penn State (1946), and the first Negro draftee to play in a National Football League (NFL) game (1949).

-1946 - Roger Kenton Williams earns a PhD in Psychology from Penn State.
-Williams, a native of Harrisburg and a magna-cumlaude graduate in Sociology from Claflin College (SC), went on to become vice president of Academic Affairs at Morgan State University.
+1946 - Roger Kenton Williams earns a PhD in psychology from Penn State.
+Williams, a native of Harrisburg and magna cum laude graduate in sociology from Claflin College (SC), went on to become vice president of Academic Affairs at Morgan State University.
 Williams was also an accomplished pianist.